g00dnatur3/http-rest-client/README.md

 Getting Started
 -------------------------

+This is the simplest wat to construct a RestClient

+	RestClient client = RestClient.builder().build();

-This example code executes a GET request to the google geocoder api:
+This example executes a GET request to the google geocoder api:

   	RestClient client = RestClient.builder().build();